ethanlabs101/neowave-bash-legacy/README.md

 ---

 ⚙️ How It Works
+-  Drop neowave folder in ~/.config
--  Run neowave from your terminal.
+-  Run "neowave" command from your terminal.
 -  Use the CLI menu to:
 -  Preview and apply new configurations.
 -  Toggle ASCII logos (distro or custom).